Egg Custard Recipe

 Health Benefits

-Packed with the goodness of egg protein and calcium from milk, egg custard has some exceptional health benefits for children.
+Packed with the goodness of egg protein and calcium from milk, egg custard has exceptional health benefits for children.
 Here are some of the good reasons for eating custard:

 - A delicious addition to a child’s diet, egg custard gives extra energy to kids due to the presence of sugar.